 The plans indicate that approximately 45 feet of the western portion of the site will be dedicated as additional right-of-way for Las Vegas Boulevard South.
 There is an existing attached sidewalk located along Las Vegas Boulevard South which will remain and be the primary pedestrian route adjacent to the site.
 The Code requires a landscape area per Figure 30.64-17 on the site.
 Figure 30.64-17 requires a 15 foot landscape area which includes a 5 foot wide detached sidewalk.
 The plans indicate that the area within the additional right-of-way dedication will consist of a pedestrian plaza with meandering sidewalks and landscape areas.
 This pedestrian plaza will extend onto the property and will be between 10 feet to approximately 33 feet in width.
-The plans depict some additional landscaping at the northern and southern property lines; however, the majority of the proposed landscape areas are within the future right-of way dedication area.
+The plans depict some additional landscape areas are within the future right-of way dedication area.